-When Cheyenne collects water from Douglas Creek, a tributary to the North Platte River, the BOPU replaces the water with water from another source.
+When BOPU collects water from Douglas Creek, a tributary to the North Platte River, the BOPU replaces the water with water from another source.
 The BOPU replaces the water with water from west of the Continental Divide in the Little Snake River Watershed.

-The Little Snake River is located in the Sierra Madre Mountains approximately 110 miles west of Cheyenne.
+The Little Snake River is located in the Sierra Madre Mountains, approximately 110 miles west of Cheyenne.
 A series of collection structures and pipelines collect water from tributaries to the Little Snake River and transport the water under the Continental Divide to Hog Park Reservoir.
 Water from Hog Park Reservoir can be released into the North Platte River and can be recaptured in Seminoe Reservoir.
 The BOPU uses water from both Hog Park and Seminoe Reservoirs as trade water.
 When the BOPU collects water at Rob Roy Reservoir, the BOPU releases the same amount of water from Hog Park Reservoir and Seminoe Reservoir.
 This way, the BOPU can use the water stored in Rob Roy Reservoir for drinking water in Cheyenne without affecting other water users along the North Platte River.

 The Little Snake River is a tributary to the Colorado River.
-Who gets to use water in the Colorado River is subject to interstate agreements between Wyoming, Arizona, California Colorado, New Mexico, Nevada and Utah.
-These agreements rely on water stored in reservoirs to distribute water.
+Interstate agreements between Wyoming, Arizona, California Colorado, New Mexico, Nevada, and Utah determine how much water gets used in each state.
+These agreements rely on water stored in reservoirs to distribute water between the states.
 After decades of drought, reservoir storage in the Colorado River is declining and may reach critically low levels.
 If reservoir storage continues to decline, some water users in Wyoming (including the City of Cheyenne) may not be able to collect water from the Colorado River.
 This would reduce Cheyenne's water supply by approximately half.
-For more information, see the Wyoming State Engineer's Colorado River Working Group (seo.wyo.gov/interstate-streams/colorado-river-working-group).
+For more information, see the Wyoming State Engineer's Colorado River Working Group (seo.wyo.gov/interstate-streams/Colorado-river-working-group).